siunkim0/Undergraduate-Thesis/README.md

 **Cause:** Since some MC events have negative weight, the number of events after cut increases and that makes the efficiency bigger than 1.

-**Solution:** Make the bin bigger on big energy region that has few events and usually has negative event weight.
+**Solution:** Make the bin bigger on big mass region that has few events and usually has negative event weight.

 ---